An electroencephalogram (EEG) is a test to measure the electrical activity of the brain.

 Flat metal disks called electrodes are placed all over your scalp.
 The disks are held in place with a sticky paste.
 The electrodes are connected by wires to a speaker and recording machine.

 The recording machine changes the electrical signals into patterns that can be seen on a computer.
-It looks like a bunch of wavy lines.
+It looks like wavy lines.

 Wash your hair the night before the test.
 Do not use any oils, sprays, or conditioner on your hair before this test.
-If you have a hair weave, you may want to ask your doctor or nurse for special instructions.
+If you have a hair weave, ask your doctor or nurse for special instructions.

 Avoid all food and drinks containing caffeine for 8 hours before the test.

-Sometimes you may need to sleep during the test, so you may be asked to reduce your sleep time the night before.
+You may need to sleep during the test.
+If so, you may be asked to reduce your sleep time the night before.
 If you are asked to sleep as little as possible before the test, do not eat or drink any caffeine, energy drinks, or other products that help you stay awake.

 The electrodes may feel sticky and strange on your scalp but should not cause any other discomfort.
 You should not feel any discomfort during the test.